Sunday, July 25, 2010

 In true amateur astronomer fashion, I wanted more; I just wasn’t sure how to get it.
 Until the late summer afternoon Daddy and Mama took me to Atlantic Mills.
 Atlantic Mills was, despite its name, not a mill of any kind; it was a primordial Walmart.
 What set it apart in my estimation was the toy department.
 Not only was its inventory extensive, it had a huge selection of items for the peculiar price of 77 cents.
 It was rather difficult for me to come up with even 77 cents, but I could usually cadge a few quarters off the OM with the promise that I’d behave and not whine about going home until Mama was well and truly Done Looking.

-Nobody was more surprised than me that these plastic binocs actually did what I longed for and showed me a little more of the night sky.
-I don’t remember much about ‘em other than the fact that they Looked Like Real Binoculars and had real glass lenses, but in retrospect I believe they were probably composed of two little Galilean telescopes.
+Nobody was more surprised than me that these plastic binocs actually did what I longed for and showed me a little more of the night sky than I could see with my eyes alone.
+I don’t remember much about ‘em other than that they Looked Like Real Binoculars and had real glass lenses, but in retrospect I believe they were probably composed of two little Galilean telescopes.
 For under a dollar, even in those deflated days, I would guess the prism housings were just for show and didn’t really contain prisms.

-I didn’t get another pair, my first real pair, until 1976, when I was attending the Air Force’s ICBM school at Sheppard AFB in Wichita Falls, Texas (how I got involved in the thermonuclear war business is a story in itself).
+I didn’t get another pair, my first real pair, until 1976, when I was attending the Air Force’s ICBM school at Sheppard AFB in Wichita Falls, Texas (how I myself got involved in the thermonuclear war business is a story in itself).
 Naturally, I didn’t have a scope with me.
-My Pal, my Edmund 4-inch Palomar Junior, was back in Possum Swamp.
-I thought, however, that a pair of binoculars, at least, might help make the awesome Comet West even more awesome.
-Strolling the aisles of the BX, my eyes lighted on a reasonably priced pair of Tasco 10x50s.
+My Pal, my Edmund 4-inch Palomar Junior, and my home-made 6-inch were back in Possum Swamp.
+I thought, however, a pair of binoculars might help make the awesome Comet West even more awesome.
+Strolling the aisles of the BX, my eyes lighted upon a reasonably priced pair of Tasco 10x50s.
 I was wary of Tasco after my bad experience with my first scope, a puke-inducing 3-inch Tasco reflector, but this Tasco product seemed impressive.
-Solidly built, on the heavy side.
+Solidly built and even on the heavy side.
 The images it showed of the inside of the Base Exchange were, to my binocular-novice eyes, outstanding.

-And they did make Comet West look better, as if that spectacle needed improvement.
+And they did make Comet West look wonderful, as if that spectacle needed improvement.
 What amazed me, though, was what they did for the deep sky.
-That summer, I brought them along on a camping trip to the Wichita Mountains State Park, just up over the state line in Oklahoma and extremely dark.
+That summer, I brought them along on a camping trip to the Wichita Mountains State Park, just up over the state line in Oklahoma and extremely dark in those days.
 Not only could I pick out any globular cluster I turned ‘em on, what was most incredible was what they did for the summer Milky Way.
 Oh.
 My.
 God.
-The spout of the teapot was spitting stars and star clouds and star clusters wrapped in nebulae.
+The spout of the teapot was just spitting stars and star clouds and star clusters wrapped in nebulae.

 It was then I realized binoculars ain’t just a telescope substitute; they are a completely different experience, a wide field view of the heavens you can experience comfortably with two eyes, sometimes with the added beauty of pseudo 3-D views.
 Even without 3-D illusions, using two eyes is more comfortable than using one.

 I didn’t go binocular crazy.
 I didn’t go out and buy a Zeiss or Nikon pair, but I did use those Tascos frequently, including on Halley, till the end of the 80s.
-Hell, I’d probably be using them still if I hadn’t foolishly lent them to my brother, who promptly dropped them on the concrete floor of the Municipal Auditorium at a fracking Foghat concert.
+Hell, I’d probably be using them still if I hadn’t foolishly lent them to my silly brother, who promptly dropped them on the concrete floor of the Municipal Auditorium at a fracking Foghat concert.
 (My fault, I shoulda known better.)
-I missed the 7x50s, but didn’t get around to replacing them until it was time for another comet, Hyakutake.
+I missed the 7x50s, but didn’t get around to replacing them until around five years later when it was time for another comet, Hyakutake.

 With Hyakutake here and that other aitch comet, Hale-Bopp, thundering in, I decided it was time for new binoculars.
 Again, I didn’t buy the expensive spread.
 I reckon I’m just not a Zeiss kinda guy.
 I went down to good, old Wal-Mart and picked up a pair of Simmons 10x50s, which taught me two things: how far Chinese optics had come by the mid-90s, and that a little extra magnification, 10x vice 7x, makes a binocular much more useful for astronomy.
 That added power equates to “dimmer objects,” and for most astronomical use I eschew 7x50s.